nithyakr/dota-combat-log-challenge/README.md

 This is the [task](TASK.md).

+## Additional Dependencies
+### GSON - Apache 2.0 License
+* Gson Library is added to de-serialize the Json String response from the Mock MVC into POJO classes in the Integration tests.
+* Initially planned to limit the maven dependency to test scope `<scope>test</scope>`
+* But since the HeroDamage Class contains special Json Property names defined with Jackson library's @JsonProperty Annotation, Gson was not able to map the value to the field in the POJO class
+* Due to this, the test scope was removed from the maven dependency and Gson's @SerializedName annotation is added to HeroDamage class, to help Gson to map the Json String values to the POJO class fields

 ## Assumptions

 * As noted in the [Task](/TASK.md) The non-relevant data (Item usages, Healing etc) are not processed and persisted